Please forgive temporary problems with photos.

 Looking like it needed a friend.
+Does this look something like a police lineup?

 The 3000 is not much bigger than an 8N, and the 3 cylinder gas engine makes almost twice as much horsepower.